Rugby League Under-19 European Championship: History

 Prior to the tournament's inauguration, a previous men's youth tournament was held in France in 2006 which saw hosts defeat England in the final.

 The 2018 Rugby League Under-19 European Championship was the first edition of a revised format men's youth competition for teams in Europe.
 The tournament featured eight teams playing in a straight knockout tournament with ranking matches for the defeated sides.
 The tournament was hosted in Serbia and saw France win the inaugural edition.

 The 2020 edition, scheduled to be held in Italy, was cancelled due to the COVID-19 pandemic after an initial postponement to 2021.

 The tournament returned in 2022, with Italy staying on as host nation.
 The tournament format changed to a single round robin with the top four advancing to the knockout rounds.
 England won the final.

 The 2024 tournament saw Serbia return as hosts, six teams competed and saw the lowest ranked teams play quarter finals before the winners were drawn against England and France for the semi-finals.
 Rankings game for defeated sides were again present.
 The United States made their debut in the tournament, which saw England retained their title.

-The 2026 tournament will be held in France.
+The 2026 tournament will be held in France, and will see a change in the format.
+The top 6 teams will contest the Championship in a half round robin format (Note: See Groups B and C at the 2026 Men's Rugby League World Cup) where as the bottom four will contest the Shield.